Noise in the workplace

 Limiting personnel exposure

 Noise conditions typically change throughout the working day.
-Workers move into areas of varying sound, and use noisy equipment only some of the time.
+Workers move into areas of varying sound levels and may only intermittently use noisy equipment.
 Because of these variations in the workplace, determining safe noise levels and appropriate protection for personnel can present difficulties.
-Total exposure measurement and calculation is critical to preventing workplace injuries such as hearing damage.
+Total exposure measurement and calculation is critical to preventing hearing damage.

 Noise-induced hearing loss is one of the most prevailing occupational health concerns.
 Millions of workers are at risk – repeatedly exposed to high noise levels day after day, year after year.
 Harmful noise levels do not always cause pain, so there is often no immediate reaction or complaint from the workforce.
 However, once the damage is done, social and psychological impairment can lead to potentially massive expenses due to the loss of skilled labour, early retirement and worker compensation.